DSHydro/SnowML/docs/Ex1_MoreData.md

 The variation in model performance in different Huc10 watershed units is also notable, given that in this expirement a separate model was trained for each watershed.
 In Expirement 2, we investigate perforance variation acrros different huc units in more detail.

 **Variability in "Actual" SWE Between UA and SnowTel Datasets** <br>
+There is a fairly large discrepency between the SWE measures among the two datasets, an important reminder that out model results are limited by the accuracy of the data used to train it.
+The University of Arizona SWE Dataset we used was developed by combining ground observations and outputs of a physics based model using precipitation and temperature to extrapolate SWE to unmeasured area.
+Neither the original data set used not our UofA dataset consisted of pure "measurement" data but instead themselves contained some level of modeled estimates.
+Any imprecisions in the SWE target variable measurements in the target data set used for training will be replicated in any predictions or forecasts obtained from our model.
+However, no existing data sets provide ground truth SWE measurements at the geographic and time-period scale required for our model.
+Several prior studies have evaluated the accuracy of the University of Arizona dataset set and determined that it is reasonable to use a reference dataset for SWE modelling. *See* Wang, Y.H., Gupta, H.V., Zeng, X. and Niu, G.Y., 2022.
+Exploring the potential of long short‐term memory networks for improving understanding of continental‐and regional‐scale snowpack dynamics.
+Water Resources Research, 58(3), p.e2021WR031033 (and sources cited therein).
+We follow the same appraoch.

 [** TO BE INSERTED **]

 ## Figure 1 - Skagit MAP